-REPORTING TO THE POLICE FOR A CRIMINAL COMPLAINT ♦
+REPORTING TO THE POLICE FOR A CRIMINAL COMPLAINT •

 You are not required to file a criminal complaint.
 If you choose to, MIT will provide you with support throughout the process.
 You may file a criminal complaint by contacting the police.
 A criminal complaint is governed by applicable criminal statutes; the standard of proof is "beyond a reasonable doubt;" and potential sanctions include all applicable criminal sanctions, up to and including incarceration.
-You can also report an incident anonymously to the Police.
+You can also report an incident anonymously to the Police at: police.mit.edu/anonymous-sexual-assault-form.